The Neurobiology of Pain: Development and Sex

 Maturation of Top-Down Control of Nociception

 An important feature of cortical function is that it can modify spinal cord nociceptive circuits through activation of descending pathways.
 Brainstem centers, the rostroventral medulla (RVM) and periaqueductal gray (PAG), driven by the amygdala and other brain regions can exert both inhibitory and facilitatory effects on spinal excitability and pain sensitivity in the adult (Heinricher, Tavares, Leith, & Lumb, 2009).
-The postnatal maturation of this descending control is slow and goes through a series of different functional states: In the first 10 days of life, the RVM receives no ascending input from spinal circuits and so functions independently of sensory input, exerting tonic descending excitation on dorsal horn cells (Schwaller et al., 2016), likely generated by spontaneous brainstem activity.
+The postnatal maturation of this descending control is slow and goes through a series of different functional states: in the first 10 days of life, the RVM receives no ascending input from spinal circuits and so functions independently of sensory input, exerting tonic descending excitation on dorsal horn cells (Schwaller et al., 2016), likely generated by spontaneous brainstem activity.
 Later in postnatal life, ascending nociceptive inputs reach the RVM, so forming a functional spinal-bulbo-spinal feedback loop.
 However, the dominance of excitatory descending control over spinal nociceptive processing continues for 4 postnatal weeks.
 Thus, top-down control over spinal nociceptive circuits switches from predominantly excitatory to predominantly inhibitory so that descending inhibition becomes gradually more powerful until adulthood (Hathway, Koch, Low, & Fitzgerald, 2009).

-The mechanism underlying this change in top-down control is likely to lie in the maturation of the cortex and of RVM and PAG circuitry.
-The maturation of brainstem opioidergic signaling is an important factor: Blockade of tonic opioidergic activity in the brain over a critical period from 3 to 4 weeks prevents the normal development of descending RVM inhibitory control of spinal nociceptive reflexes, while enhancing brain opioidergic activity with chronic morphine accelerates this development (Hathway, Vega-Avelaira, & Fitzgerald, 2012).
+(p.
+398) The mechanism underlying this change in top-down control is likely to lie in the maturation of the cortex and of RVM and PAG circuitry.
+The maturation of brainstem opioidergic signaling is an important factor: blockade of tonic opioidergic activity in the brain over a critical period from 3 to 4 weeks prevents the normal development of descending RVM inhibitory control of spinal nociceptive reflexes, while enhancing brain opioidergic activity with chronic morphine accelerates this development (Hathway, Vega-Avelaira, & Fitzgerald, 2012).
 These changes in supraspinal control over dorsal horn neuronal activity and nociceptive reflexes over a critical periadolescent developmental period impacts the ability of the brain to control the effects of painful stimulation and are likely to be of key importance in setting future pain sensitivity in adulthood.

 Plasticity, Pain, and the Developing Brain